Welcome to the ultimate information guide on lab created diamonds.

 Diamond Nexus Simulants

-Cubic Zirconias
+Cubic Zirconia

 Moissanite

-Man Made Diamond Facts
+Man-Made Diamond Facts

 6. Lab diamonds are always of the highest purity

-History of Synthetic Diamonds
+History of Lab-Grown Diamonds

 How do Labs Grow or Create Precious Gem Stones?